 If you’re reading this then you’ve probably drunkenly accepted a position on the committee of your much-loved university caving club.
-If you’re experiencing some anxiety over the idea of running a caving club then you’ve come to the right place.
+If you’re looking for a general idea of how running a typical caving club works then you’ve come to the right place.

-Below is an outline of the roles within a typical caving committee, these descriptions are very brief but will give you a general understanding of what each committee member is supposed to do, again please refer to your own handover documents for more information relevant to you.
+Below is a brief and general outline of the roles within a typical caving committee, refer to your clubs own handover documents for more information relevant to you.

 Your responsibility is typically to have a relatively active involvement with the club, chair meetings, speak publicly at events, keep people keen and to do whatever else you can to make sure make sure your club runs smoothly.

-The power behind the throne and the unsung heroes of caving clubs.
-A less glamorous title but often equally as important as the president.
-You’re typically responsible for dealing with the bulk of any official union/guild bureaucracy, hut bookings, meeting minutes and are typically second in command when the president isn’t around.
-Again your responsibilities for the day to day running of the club will be shared between you and the rest of the committee but do what you can to keep things organised and refer to your clubs own handover documents for more details.
+Typically responsible for dealing with the bulk of any official union/guild bureaucracy, hut bookings, meeting minutes and second in command when the president isn’t around.
+Your responsibilities for the day to day running of the club will be shared between you and the rest of the committee but do what you can to keep things organised.

 AKA the Tackle Officer, Gear Sec.
-What is a caving club without its equipment?
-Nothing!
-As your clubs quartermaster, you have the important job of ensuring your clubs kit is safe to use and accessible to people when they need it.
+As your clubs quartermaster, you ensure your clubs kit is safe to use and accessible to people when they need it.
 You also work with the treasurer and other committee members to determine what new kit needs to be purchased and when old kit needs to be retired.
 If you’re in the market for new kit and you’re looking for advice, talk to the more experienced members of your club, email the CHECC committee or if he’s about at a CHECC event talk to the wise Tony Seddon of Starless River and if you happen to be in the Dales Inglesport is also a good point of call for kit and advice.

 It is also important to remember that the care of your club kit and the state of your kit store is everyone’s responsibility so don’t be scared to remind everyone of that once in a while and feel free to ask for help when conducting any labour intensive Job such as a full kit safety check, rope wash or inventory.